 From time to time, I get emails from other bloggers and industry leaders who are interested in writing a one-time guest post for the REtipster Blog.

-I always appreciate these emails and I understand why most of these folks are inquiring (as a blogger myself, I totally get it – I’m interested in the publicity, exposure and back links that comes from guest posting too).
+I always appreciate these emails and I understand why most of these folks are inquiring (as a blogger myself, I get it – the publicity, exposure, and backlinks that come with guest posting can go a long way).

 So – if YOU are interested in writing for the REtipster Blog, there are a few things I want you to understand before you contact me:

 - The primary purpose of this blog is not to pitch.
-I understand that most writers have a product or service they want to plug and that’s okay, but the content needs to be legitimately helpful, actionable and relevant with no purchases required.
-You’re welcome to include up to 2 links within your post – but beyond this, I don’t want to see a bunch of sales copy for your “latest thing”.
+We understand most writers have a product or service they want to plug and that’s okay, but the content needs to be legitimately helpful, actionable, and relevant with no purchases required.
+You’re welcome to include one link back to your site within your post (in addition to a link at the bottom of your article) – but beyond this, articles should not include a bunch of sales copy.

 This article originally appeared on REtipster.com.

-Many guest writers have a hard time abiding by these guidelines (and admittedly, my standards are more stringent than most).
-If you want to submit your guest post for me to publish, I’m happy to take a look at – but don’t be surprised or offended if I reject it for not meeting these standards (because many of them don’t).
+Many guest writers have a hard time abiding by this list of guidelines (and admittedly, our standards are more stringent than most).
+If you want to submit your guest post for us to publish, we’re happy to take a look at it – but don’t be surprised or offended if we reject it for not meeting these standards (because many of them don’t).

 It’s nothing personal and I’m not trying to discourage you from marketing your product or service, but there is a very small box for the content that makes its way onto this blog.
 If you want to get a better feel for the posts that belong on the REtipster Blog, just browse through some of the Archives and you’ll get the idea.

-If you think you’ve got something worth submitting, feel free to contact Kristen (our guest content reviewer) via the form below about the next steps.
+If you think you’ve got something worth submitting, feel free to contact Rex (our managing editor) via the form below about the next steps.